Thanks for visiting our Inpatient unit news page. On here we will continue to host updates as we progress with the development of the inpatient unit.

 A – We are looking to appoint a Consultant Addiction Psychiatrist and will share this information when we have done so.
 Dr Georges Petitjean is the Medical Lead for Inclusion and he will be involved in supporting this role.

-Q – Assessment of alcoholic brain damage post detoxification very helpful – neuropsychiatrist and/or neuropsychologist?
+Q – Assessment of alcoholic brain damage post detoxification very helpful – will you have access to a neuropsychiatrist and/or neuropsychologist?

 A – We are keen to develop pathways to support this.